openregulatory/templates/templates/techdoc/14971/risk-management-report.md

 ## 3. Risk Control Measures

-Risks were reduced as low as reasonably possible (ALARP).
+Risks were reduced as far as possible (AFAP).
 If a risk was classified as "unacceptable" based on the Risk Table, Risk Control Measures were implemented.

-Potential categories of Risk Control Measures are "inherent safety by design", "protective measures" and "information for safety".
+The following categories of Risk Control Measures were implemented in priority as listed below:

+1. Inherent safety by design
+2. Protective measures
+3. Information for safety

 In total, *\<no. of risk control measures\>* were implemented.

 ## 4. Risk Matrix